 Pursuant to the terms of the subscription agreement (the "Subscription Agreement") and the offtake agreement (the "Offtake Agreement") between the Company and GSFC, each dated January 10, 2013, the Company must not divest, sell, assign, transfer or otherwise dispose of any part of its interests in the Wynyard Potash Project without the prior written consent of GSFC until the third anniversary of the date on which the first shipment for delivery of products is dispatched by the Company in accordance with the terms of the Offtake Agreement (the "Project Lock In Period").
 After the expiry of the Project Lock In Period, a person may acquire an interest in the Wynyard Potash Project subject to GSFC's right to terminate the Offtake Agreement at that time.
-The Subscription Agreement provides that, subject to certain conditions, the above-described restrictions on disposition do not apply to a creation or grant of a security interest to a lender providing financing for the Wynyard Potash Project Lock In Period, the Company may dispose of any part of the Wynyard Potash Project Lock In Period, the Company may dispose of any part of the Wynyard Potash Project that is not part of the Company subsurface mineral lease KLSA 010 or that is not intended or reasonably required for the three phases of the Wynyard Potash Project.
+The Subscription Agreement provides that, subject to certain conditions, the above-described restrictions on disposition do not apply to a creation or grant of a security interest to a lender provides that following the expiry of the Project Lock In Period, the Company may dispose of any part of the Wynyard Potash Project that is not part of the Company's subsurface mineral lease KLSA 010 or that is not intended or reasonably required for the three phases of the Wynyard Potash Project.